Equilibrium Propagation for Non-Conservative Systems

 where $\mathcal{J}_{F_A}(x,\theta)$ is the Jacobian of the modified dynamical system Eq.~\eqref{eq: augdyn}.
 At the equilibrium point $\overline x^0$, $\mathcal{J}_{F_A}$ is equal to the transpose of the original Jacobian:

-where we have used the decomposition Eq.~\eqref{Eq:sym-anti} of $\mathcal{J}$ the original Jacobian into its symmetric and antisymmetric components.
+where we have used the decomposition Eq.~\eqref{Eq:sym-anti} of the original Jacobian $\mathcal{J}$ into its symmetric and antisymmetric components.
 Therefore, the left hand side of Eq.~\eqref{eq:derivativebarxbeta} is equal to the true post-synaptic term

 which, using Eq.~\eqref{eq:pre/post}, proves the result.
-Additionally, although implied by their convergence to the true gradient, we explicitly demonstrate the equivalence of the gradient estimates obtained by AEP and Backpropagation Through Time in Appendix \ref{app:bptt_equivalence} using \parencite{BPTT}.
+Additionally, although implied by the equality with the true gradient, we explicitly demonstrate the equivalence of the gradient estimates obtained by AsymEP and Backpropagation Through Time in Appendix \ref{app:bptt_equivalence} following \parencite{BPTT}.

-Finally, it is important to notice that the corrective term $- 2A_{\mathcal{J}}(\overline x^0, \theta)\,(x - \overline x^0)$ in Eq.~\eqref{eq: augdyn} is spatially local.
-Indeed, $A_{\mathcal{J}}(\overline x^0, \theta)$ is zero for unconnected neurons, and $(x - \overline x^0)$ is available at the synapse level assuming that the memory mechanism already required for the learning rule (Eq.~\ref{eq:vf_rule}) is present.
-Mathematically, this correction can create backward connections, as explained in the simple feedforward case in Section \ref{ssec:feedforward}.
-However, in neuromorphic realizations, both feedforward and corresponding feedback connections will need to be both physically present, even if, for instance, feedback connections can be deactivated during inference.
+Note that the corrective term $-2A_\mathcal{J}(\overline x^0, \theta)(x - \overline x^0)$ in Eq.~\eqref{eq: augdyn} is spatially local: $A_\mathcal{J}$ vanishes for unconnected neurons, and $(x - \overline x^0)$ is available at the synapse given the memory mechanism already required by Eq.~\eqref{eq:vf_rule}.
+This correction can create backward connections (Section~\ref{ssec:feedforward}).
+However, in physical realizations, both feedforward and feedback connections must be physically present, though feedback may be deactivated during inference.